-The financial statements were originally authorised for issue by me as Joint Chief Finance Officer, on 31 May 2017.
-Following completion of the audit, they we reauthorised by me on 21 July 2017 and were formally approved by the Chief Constable on 21 July 2017.
+The financial statements were authorised for issue by me as Joint Chief Finance Officer, on 31 May 2017.

 In closing, it is appropriate to acknowledge the dedication and professionalism of Michelle Bellis Deputy Chief Finance Officer, Lorraine Holme, Simon Nicholson and the wider finance team in again achieving the closure of accounts and the publication of these statements against challenging deadlines and complex changes in the financial reporting standards.